 Video is becoming an extension of the web, and from 2010 until recently I have been exploring next generation architectures for a tier 1 telco, at their advanced development lab near the Bay Area.
 Since 2005 I had been extolling the virtues OTT and ISO Base Media File Format (as opposed to transport stream) and since 2010 have pressed for the use of Adaptive Bitrate (ABR) protocols, starting with HLS and Smooth Streaming, ending up at DASH and HTML5 w/HEVC.
 In the course of this work we collaborated with and entertained significant proposals from many major industry players, such as Ericsson, Alcatel, Moto/ARRIS, not to mention discussions with Google, Amazon, Netflix, etc. In conjunction with building in-house demonstrations of these next generation streaming technologies, I worked with certain industry leaders to develop the enabling low cost video transcoding technologies.
 We also catalyzed development of a new generation of app based player devices, usually based on Android and its ecosystem.
-At the end of my tenure, when we were getting ready to demonstrate the use of HTML5 media extensions, advanced web based content security, and next generation transcoding STB silicon, all resources were diverted to addressing the immediate needs of legacy market acquisitions.
+At the end of my tenure, when we were starting to demonstrate the use of HTML5 media extensions, advanced web based content security, and next generation transcoding STB silicon.

 As I head into retirement, I have undertaken a few related projects, and am excited to see many of the technologies we worked on and demonstrated coming to fruition.
 However, in recent times I have become quite unhappy with big social media, as I believe it should be a distributed architecture like the web itself, thus preventing any single entity from imposing its will or invented truth, and feel the IETF has fallen down on the job in this respect.